JodyMurray/PetFriends/README.md

 - [react-router-dom](https://www.npmjs.com/package/react-router-dom): enables you to implement dynamic routing in a web app.
 - [react-infinite-scroll-component](https://www.npmjs.com/package/react-infinite-scroll-component): a technique that automatically adds the next page as the user scrolls down through content, more content is loaded.
 - [Font Awesome](https://fontawesome.com/): a widely-used icon set that gives you scalable vector images that can be customized with CSS.
-- [Google Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/): an open source tool for running technical website audits.
+- [Google Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/): an open-source tool for running technical website audits.
 - [Am I Responsive?](https://ui.dev/amiresponsive): to ensure the project looked good across all devices.
 - [HTML Markup Validation](https://validator.w3.org/): used to validate HTML code syntax.
 - [CSS Validation Service](https://jigsaw.w3.org/css-validator/): used to validate CSS code syntax.